Definition of "Waters of the United States" under the Clean Water Act

 - Supreme Court Rulings Related to Waters of the United States

 - Clean Water Rule

-The EPA and the Army continue to review the U.S. District Court for the District of South Carolina’s decision to vacate and nationally enjoin the agencies’ final rule that added an applicability date to the 2015 Clean Water Rule.
-Pursuant to the court’s order, the 2015 Clean Water Rule is now in effect in 22 states, the District of Columbia, and the U.S. territories.
+The U.S. District Court for the District of South Carolina vacated and nationally enjoined the agencies’ final rule that added an applicability date to the 2015 Clean Water Rule.
+Pursuant to the court’s order, the 2015 Rule is now in effect in 22 states, the District of Columbia, and the U.S. territories.
 While the litigation continues, the agencies are complying with the district court’s order and implementation issues that arise are being handled on a case-by-case basis.
 If a state, tribe, or an entity has specific questions about a pending jurisdictional determination or permit, please contact a local U.S. Army Corps of Engineers District office or the EPA.
 Please visit “Definition of ‘Waters of the United States’: Rule Status and Litigation Update” for additional information.

-The definition of "waters of the United States" currently in effect in 28 states is the definition promulgated in 1986/1988, implemented consistent with subsequent Supreme Court decisions and guidance documents.
+The definition of "waters of the United States" currently in effect in 27 states is the definition promulgated in 1986/1988, implemented consistent with subsequent Supreme Court decisions and guidance documents.
 In New Mexico, the agencies are awaiting additional clarification from the federal district court for the District of North Dakota regarding the applicable definition of “waters of the United States.”

 On February 28, 2017, the President of the United States issued an Executive Order directing EPA and Department of the Army to review and rescind or revise the 2015 Rule.
 EPA, Department of Army, and the Army Corps of Engineers are in the process of reviewing the 2015 Rule and considering a revised definition of "waters of the United States" consistent with the Executive Order.

 For more information on the "waters of the United States" rulemaking, please visit: Waters of the United States Rulemaking Website

 1986/1988 Regulatory Definition of "Waters of the United States"